 Let’s talk first about the picture quality, the Samsung TV wins, you can definitely see a much better quality with 3D Active.
 But by saying that, it really doesn’t mean that 3D Passive is bad looking, the quality is still there and it’s still quite good!
 The Samsung Plasma is quite proud to have a 600 Hz refresh rate, altough it’s a bit of a marketing hype, Plasma do have an awesome refresh rate.
 Does it make a big difference compared to a mere 120 Hz of the LG?
 A bit, but really not much.
 Even the LG has a fast enough refresh rate so that our human eyes barely see a difference.

-Which brings me to the brightness of both technology.
+Brightness: Which brings me to the brightness of both technology.
 A 3D Active glasses have special lenses which darkens the vision much more than with 3D Passive.
 You have to set the brightness to the maximum allowed on the TV and it’s not enough, be prepared to watch a movie that is quite dark.
 A 3D Passive TV do have this problem but to a much lesser extent.

-There isn’t much ghosting with the LG TV, however you have to be at the right angle when viewing the TV.
+Ghosting: There isn’t much ghosting with the LG TV, however you have to be at the right angle when viewing the TV.
 Don’t tilt your head too much, don’t watch movies while laying on your side on the couch.
 Don’t be too low or too high compared to the level of the TV.
 It might sound bad, but if you just sit normally, you’ll be fine.
 3D Active doesn’t have that much requirements but the TV I tested suffered from ghosting a bit more.
 Ghosting is really annoying.

-The depth of the 3D was the same on both technology.
+Depth: The depth of the 3D was the same on both technology.
 Both are good but none of them pop-up like what you see in movie theater, like you can almost touch it.
 On both TVs you can configure the “depth” if you want more or less.
 It doesn’t make much difference to change it but it creates more ghosting.
 I would advise to not touch it at all.

 3D home TV, though not perfect, are still a great enhancement.
 There’s more to come with 4K TVs.
-Altough not much people have tried it yet in early 2013, supposedly 3D Passive will have the same picture quality as 3D Active with 4K movies.
+Although not much people have tried it yet in early 2013, supposedly 3D Passive will have the same picture quality as 3D Active with 4K movies.
 They’re also supposed to be around 9 GBs per hour so they can be streamed or downloaded.
 It’s definitely something to look for when their prices will come down around 2016.